mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 beam bays at a fleet carrier.
 The base Damage value for the weapon is 6.
 Subtract the fleet carrier’s fleet combat Armour value of 3.
-The adjusted Damage value is 3 (6-3).
+The adjusted Damage value is3 (6-3).
 Multiply the adjusted damage by the weapon’s Damage Multiple, which is 10 for small bays, for a result of 30 and then multiply that number by the total number of small bays used, which is 50 for a